 4. West Indies Tour of South Africa

-West Indies men’s cricket will have five Twenty20 Internationals (T20Is) against South Africa.
-The tour will start from January 27 to February 6, 2026, as a part of South Africa’s home season.
-This series has a purpose and is more than merely bilateral contests.
+The West Indies men’s cricket team will play five Twenty20 Internationals (T20Is) against South Africa from January 27 to February 6, 2026, as part of South Africa’s home season.
+The series is more than a bilateral contest, providing both teams valuable preparation ahead of upcoming ICC events and an opportunity to test their T20 squads in competitive conditions.

 5. South Africa of New Zealand